-History: Added 10-20-2014 ATM, Article 13, approved by Attorney General 2-23-2015
+History: Added 10-20-2014 ATM, Article 13, approved by Attorney General 2-23-2015 History: Amended 5-1-2017 ATM, Article 34, approved by Attorney General 10-31-2017

-§107-1 Purpose

-A Town bylaw to conserve valuable waterways and other resources that increase our property values, that protect our unique environment vital to our economy, and that reduce the financial burden on taxpayers and property owners by regulating the outdoor application of nitrogen on turf.
-The regulation of nitrogen applications will reduce the overall amount of excess nitrogen entering the Town's Resource Areas as defined in the Mashpee Wetlands Protection Bylaw (Chapter 172; Section 2) and Regulations.
-Reducing excess nitrogen helps protect and improve the water quality of Mashpee's two (2) valuable estuaries-Waquoit Bay and Popponesset Bay-and their associated bays, coves and waterways; as well as Mashpee's many ponds and streams.
+A town bylaw to conserve valuable waterways and other resources that increase our property values, that protect our unique environment vital to our economy, and that reduce the financial burden on taxpayers and property owners by regulating the outdoor application of nitrogen and phosphorous on turf.
+The regulation of fertilizer applications will reduce the overall amount of excess nitrogen and phosphorous entering the town's resource areas as defined in the Mashpee Wetlands Protection Bylaw (§174-2) and regulations.
+Reducing excess phosphorous helps protect the water quality of Mashpee's ponds and streams.
+Reducing excess nitrogen helps protect and improve water quality of Mashpee's two (2) valuable estuaries-Waquoit Bay and Popponesset Bay-and their associated bays, coves and waterways; as well as Mashpee's many ponds and streams.

-This Town Bylaw is also critical to reducing Mashpee's Total Maximum Daily Load (TMDL) of nitrogen.
-Mashpee is presently in violation of the Clean Water Act because of excess nitrogen entering the Town's estuaries.
-The Cape Cod Commission has estimated that reducing nitrogen from outdoor lawn applications to coastal estuaries and embayment by fifty (50%) percent could save the taxpayers of Mashpee \$40 million dollars in sewering and other wastewater treatment expenses.
-Scientifically we know this can be done without affecting the quality of turf in Mashpee.
+This town bylaw is also critical to reducing Mashpee's Total Maximum Daily Load (TMDL) of nitrogen.
+Mashpee waters do not meet the Clean Water Act standards because of excess nitrogen entering the town's estuaries.
+The Cape Cod Commission has estimated that reducing nitrogen from outdoor lawn applications to coastal estuaries and embayments by fifty (50) percent could save the taxpayers of Mashpee forty (\$40,000,000) million dollars in sewering and other wastewater treatment expenses.
+Scientifically we know can be done without affective the quality of turf in Mashpee.

-§107-2 Applicability
+§107-2 Applicability:

-This Bylaw shall apply to and regulate any and all applications of nitrogen through fertilizer on managed turf areas within the Town of Mashpee.
+This bylaw shall apply to and regulate any and all applications of nitrogen and/or phosphorous (phosphate) fertilizer on managed turf areas within the Town of Mashpee.